esp/esp-js/ReadMe.md

 ## Resolution with additional dependencies

-When calling `resolve` you can optionally pass additional dependencies.
+When calling `resolve` you can optionally pass additional [dependencies](#dependencies).
-These will be apended to the list of dependencies registerd for the object to be resolved (if any).
+These will be apended to any registerd [dependencies](#dependencies) and provide to the object at construction time.

 ```javascript
 class Foo {